-- improvised explosive devices (IEDs); - attacks against U.S. citizens and interests abroad and similar attacks in the homeland; - tenant fraud; - pandemic risk; and - o unmanned aircraft system (UAS) attacks against hardened and soft targets. - As a critical part of the nation's infrastructure, real estate continues to assess and strengthen its cyber and physical defenses to protect our industry from an array of threats-international and domestic terrorism, criminal activity, cyber-attacks, border security, and natural catastrophes. - The Roundtable continues to promote security measures against both physical and cyber threats by facilitating increased information sharing and cooperation among its membership with key law enforcement and intelligence agencies.
+- improvised explosive devices (IEDs); - $\circ~$ attacks against U.S. citizens and interests abroad and similar attacks in the homeland; - o tenant fraud; - o pandemic risk; and - \circ $\,$ unmanned aircraft system (UAS) attacks against hardened and soft targets. - As a critical part of the nation's infrastructure, real estate continues to assess and strengthen its cyber and physical defenses to protect our industry from an array of threats-international and domestic terrorism, criminal activity, cyber-attacks, border security, and natural catastrophes. - The Roundtable continues to promote security measures against both physical and cyber threats by facilitating increased information sharing and cooperation among its membership with key law enforcement and intelligence agencies.

-Cyber and Physical Threats: Continuity of the Economy Plan (COTE)
+Homeland Security Cyber and Physical Threats: Continuity of the Economy Plan (COTE)